sercankulcu/sercankulcu.github.io/_pages/about.md

 <img align="right" width="150" alt="owl coffee beans" src="/images/owl-coffee-beans.webp">

 I am Sercan Külcü, an Assistant Professor in the Department of Computer Engineering at Giresun University.
 I have over 20 years of professional experience in software engineering and hold a PhD focused on low-power wireless communication technologies.
-My academic and technical interests include embedded and real-time operating systems, programming in C, C++, and Java, machine learning, and building small JavaScript applications and interactive teaching tools.
-This website is both a professional archive and a personal notebook.
-I use it to collect teaching materials, technical notes, small software experiments, longer essays, memories, and subjects I enjoy exploring over time.
+My work focuses on software engineering, embedded systems, programming, algorithms, and interactive tools for computer science education.

+I use this website to share teaching materials, technical work, software experiments, and selected writings.

-<p id="install" style="display: none;">For a better mobile experience, you can also <button id="installPWA">🚀 click to install the app</button> and access everything directly from your home screen.</p>
+<p id="install" style="display: none;">For easier mobile access, <button id="installPWA">🚀 Install App</button> directly on your device.</p>

 <style>
 button {